filecoin-project/FIPs/FRCs/frc-xxxx.md

 ### Span 3: Future

 The random variable $M$ describes the blocks expected to be produced by the adversary minus the number of blocks produced by honest validators when slowed by the adversary.
-We can model the growth of each chain using a Poisson distribution, meaning that we can define a random process $M_i \sim \texttt{Skellam}(n \cdot e \cdot f, n \cdot E[Z])$ that represents the difference at each step, and where $n \cdot e \cdot f$ represents the blocks added to the malicious chain and $n \cdot E[Z]$ represents the blocks added to the honest chain.
+We can model the growth of each chain using a Poisson distribution, meaning that we can define a random process $M_i \sim \texttt{Skellam}(n \cdot e \cdot f, n \cdot E[Z])$ that represents the difference between the adverserial chain and the honest chain after $n$ epochs, where $n \cdot e \cdot f$ represents the blocks added to the malicious chain and $n \cdot E[Z]$ represents the blocks added to the honest chain.

 ```python
 # Calculate the probability Pr(H>0)